dorianim/money-balancer/README.md

     money-balancer
 </h1>

-Have you ever been on a group trip and lost track of who payed for what and who owes money to whom?
+Have you ever been on a group trip and lost track of who paid for what and who owes money to whom?
 If so, money balancer is the perfect tool for you!
-It helps you to keep track of who payed for what and calculates your balace with all of your friends.
+It helps you to keep track of who paid for what and calculates your balance with all of your friends.

 # Usage